vishalshell/dynamic-shelf-pricer/README.md

 Built with a **Python FastAPI** backend and a **React (Vite)** frontend.
 Includes **temporary test data** and a simple **pricing engine** that can run with or without a trained ML model.

-> Straight talk: this is a learning-grade repo you can extend into a real pilot.
-The rules/ML are intentionally transparent.
-> It’s designed to help data/AI teams move from *idea → prototype → controlled trial* without ceremony.

 ---

 ## What it does